-If you’re curious about how to make breadcrumbs from toast, you might be surprised to find out it’s pretty simple.
-All you need is a toaster, a blender or food processor and some bread.
+If you’re curious about how to make bread crumbs from toast, you might be surprised to find out it’s pretty simple.
+All you need is a toaster, a blender or food processor and some (old) bread.

 1.)
 All those bread “butts” or at least that’s what we call the ends of a loaf of bread in our house, become useful.
 I hate to waste food.
 So when I get to the end of a loaf of bread, I toast the bread butts and leave them in the toaster (turned off) for the day so they get nice and dry but not burnt.

-Once they’re completely dried out, I put them back in the plastic bag that the bread was in and then store that in my cupboard.
 I keep adding to my little collection of toasted bread butts until I have a full bag.
-Then I simply blend them into tiny crumbs or, I recently discovered you can use a food processor to get larger breadcrumbs a.k.a Panko bread crumbs.
+Then I simply blend them into tiny crumbs or, you can use a food processor to get larger breadcrumbs a.k.a Panko bread crumbs.

 2.)
 I use my blender to make my breadcrumbs for this example because I think it’s so neat how my Mason jars screw onto the Oster blender base in place of the glass pitcher.
 It makes for less clean up because I also store my breadcrumbs in a mason jars.
 Typically, I like the wide-mouth jars because it’s easier to get things in and out.
 The regular mouth jars however, are the ones that fit onto a blender and breadcrumbs are small so the regular size works well for this.

 3.)
-The Mason jar reCaps are perfect for make-your-own breadcrumbs.
+Ball Jar shaker caps are perfect for make-your-own breadcrumbs.
 I love these things.
 They have so many uses but this particular style with the flip cap and then the perforated insert really works well for storing and dispensing my homemade breadcrumbs.

 What kind of bread or toast do you need?